arup-group/londinium/README.md

 More information about the londinium can be found from this [link](https://github.com/arup-group/matesto/blob/main/data/londinium/DATASET.md)

-The generation of londinium population are from the [notebook](https://github.com/arup-group/pam/blob/main/examples/04_Example-Create-Population-Londinium.ipynb) in [pam](https://github.com/arup-group/pam)
+The generation of londinium population are from a [notebook](https://github.com/arup-group/pam/blob/main/examples/04_Example-Create-Population-Londinium.ipynb) in [pam](https://github.com/arup-group/pam)

 Visualization for activities and trips' legs from londinium dataset.
 ![image](https://github.com/arup-group/londinium/blob/master/activities.png)